 Stay in Touch

-The book will hopefully be published by the end 2020.
-Please subscribe to my website and let me know if you are interested in purchasing a copy.
-I will keep you updated.
+The book is now available to purchase via Amazon.com as a Kindle edition or paperback.
+Please subscribe to my website and stay in touch.
 In the meantime, stay well and stay safe.
-If you have just come to AA and identify as an agnostic, then please don’t be put off by the ‘God’ word, or any other references to a ‘higher power’.
+If you have just come to AA and identify as an agnostic, atheist or freethinker, then please don’t be put off by the ‘God’ word, or any other references to a ‘higher power’.